.

 small or unimportant;

-person who belittled our efforts to do the job right); to cause to seem
+individual who belittled our efforts to do the job right); to cause to

-less than another or little (the size of the office tower belittles the
+seem less than another or little (the size of the office tower belittles

 the state or quality of being kind, charitable